 If you’re waiting in line and a new line opens, run

 Germans don’t believe in waiting or who is ahead of them in the line.
 There will be a stampede as soon as the new line opens, no matter who was waiting first.

 Oh, suddenly, line 2 is open.
 Awesome, I can forget the old lady in front of me and use the next line.
 The expectations that the people behind you allow you to go first is born of pure naivety.

 The motto is “survival of the fittest” or who is faster and has the biggest elbows.
 Carts can slow you down, but with some training, you can also use them to block other people’s path.

 The cashier works at light-speed

 Since Germans don’t like to wait, the cashier does her best to check in the groceries at fast as she can.
-You’ll have to try to manage putting everything in your cart.
+You’ll have to try to manage to put everything in your cart.
 This is added to the fact that there’s not much space at the end of the checkout line to organize.

-This is the most traumatizing to me.
+This is the most traumatizing for me.
 I try to have my bag ready and take time paying.
 The cashier won’t wait for you to finish packing.
 She’ll start checking in the next person’s items, invading the little space you have.

-One time, the person after me only had two items, and finished faster than me.
+One time, the person after me only had two items and finished faster than me.
 Before I left, I noticed I didn’t get my receipt, but it turns out the cashier gave it away to the person after me.
 Another time, the man before me was still putting away his groceries when it was my turn, and I rushed to grab my things so they wouldn’t get mixed up with his.